HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_02/Check_Point_Ch02.md

 ```
 12.3, 12.3e+2, 23.4e-2, -334.4, 20.5, 39F, 40D
 ```
-All values except are treated as double except 39F that is considered to be float since it is marked with a F.
+All values are treated as double, except 39F that is considered to be float since it is marked with a F.